Check your start time on-line (dashboard) and make sure you follow the procedure outlined below.

 Make sure you start in the correct wave to make your time count and arrive 15 minutes prior your start.

 No registration possible on event day.
+Only bib pick-up for registered entrants at start

 On the route